joao-m-lourenco-alpt/advanced-jenkins-training/jenkins/Labs/Jenkins Lab I - Basic.md

       }
   }
   ```
-- Save and run the pipeline. 🚀
+- Apply & Save and run the pipeline. 🚀

 📌 **Question:** What is the difference between a Freestyle Job and a Pipeline based in you point of view? 🔍